Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 285 2GB should be a lot faster than the GeForce GT 430 in general. (explain)
+Memory BandwidthThe GeForce GTX 285 2GB, in theory, should perform a lot faster than the GeForce GT 430 in general. (explain)

-Texel RateThe GeForce GTX 285 2GB should be much (more or less 363%) more effective at texture filtering than the GeForce GT 430. (explain)
+Texel RateThe GeForce GTX 285 2GB is quite a bit (about 363%) better at anisotropic filtering than the GeForce GT 430. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 285 2GB is the winner, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 285 2GB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison